-The genuine AiNap.exe file is a software component of ASUS Utilities by ASUSTeK Computer.
 Available as part of the AI Suite of programs offered from ASUS, Ai Nap allows your ASUS notebook to enter a special sleep state not available natively through Windows.
 When your ASUS notebook is "napping", all windows will remain open, contents of your RAM will be maintained, and your current internet connection will be maintained with no break.
 ASUSTek Computer was founded in 1989 in Taiwan.
 It is currently the fifth largest PC vendor in the world.

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
-Therefore, please read below to decide for yourself whether the AiNap.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.
+Therefore, please read below to decide for yourself whether the ainap.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-Description: AiNap.exe is not essential for the Windows OS and causes relatively few problems.
-AiNap.exe is located in a subfolder of "C:\Program Files".
+Description: Ainap.exe is not essential for the Windows OS and causes relatively few problems.
+Ainap.exe is located in a subfolder of "C:\Program Files".

-Known file sizes on Windows 8/7/XP are 1,423,360 bytes (35% of all occurrences), 1,426,432 bytes and 16 more variants.
+Known file sizes on Windows 10/8/7/XP are 1,423,360 bytes (35% of all occurrences), 1,426,432 bytes and 13 more variants.

-Recommended: Identify AiNap.exe related errors
+Recommended: Identify ainap.exe related errors

-Important: Some malware camouflages itself as AiNap.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
-Therefore, you should check the AiNap.exe process on your PC to see if it is a threat.
+Important: Some malware camouflages itself as ainap.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
+Therefore, you should check the ainap.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

-A clean and tidy computer is the key requirement for avoiding problems with AiNap.
-This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' 5Automatic Update.
+A clean and tidy computer is the key requirement for avoiding problems with ainap.
+This means running a scan for malware, cleaning your hard drive using 1cleanmgr and 2sfc /scannow, 3uninstalling programs that you no longer need, checking for Autostart programs (using 4msconfig) and enabling Windows' 5Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.

 Should you experience an actual problem, try to recall the last thing you did, or the last thing you installed before the problem appeared for the first time.
-Use the resmon command to identify the processes that are causing your problem.
-Even for serious problems, rather than reinstalling Windows, you are better off doing a repair of your installation, or in the case of Windows 8, executing the DISM.exe /Online /Cleanup-image /Restorehealth command.
+Use the 6resmon command to identify the processes that are causing your problem.
+Even for serious problems, rather than reinstalling Windows, you are better off repairing of your installation or, for Windows 8 and later versions, executing the 7DISM.exe /Online /Cleanup-image /Restorehealth command.
 This allows you to repair the operating system without losing data.